BrythonServer/brython-server/README.md

 in the next page.

 To load your source, paste the Github URL of your source file or repository into the text control at the top of the page.
-Press `<Enter>` or the **load** button to retrieve the source from Github.
+Press `<Enter>` or the **refresh** button to retrieve the source from Github.

 You may make any changes you want to the source code and re-run it.
 If you would like to save your work back to Github, just press the **commit** button.

 ### Google Drive Support
-To load Python 3 source code stored in your Google Drive account, you first have to give Brython-Server permission to access your account by pressing the **authorize** button with the Google Drive logo on it.
-Once you have logged in to your Google account and given Brython-Server (or the website that runs on Brython-Server) permission to access your Drive files, you will have Google Drive a **load** and **save** buttons.
+The Google Drive **load** and **save** buttons will activate Google Drive authentication and authorization dialog where you may confirm your desire to let Brython-Server access your Google Drive.
+This confirmation is required periodically.

 The Google Drive **load** button directs you to a standard Google Drive file picking screen.
 Only compatible text files are available to pick.
 Once you have selected a file,